MicrosoftDocs/entra-docs/docs/id-governance/entitlement-management-access-package-create-app.md

 This script illustrates using the Microsoft Graph PowerShell cmdlets to add additional users to the application.
 If you do not have any users that need access, and would not receive it automatically, then continue in the next section.

-This illustrates an input CSV file containing one column, `UserPrincipalName`, to assign those users to the access package via its direct assignment policy.
+This script assumes you have an input CSV file containing one column, `UserPrincipalName`, to assign those users to the access package via its direct assignment policy.

 1. Specify the name of the input file.